baronauta/RayTracer/README.md

 ### Constructive Solid Geometry

-*Constructive Solid Geometry (CSG)* is a modeling technique used to build complex shapes by combining simpler ones through boolean operations (`union`, `fusion`, `intersection`, and `difference`).
-Each operation defines how the volumes of the input shapes interact — for example, by merging them or subtracting one from another.
-CSGs can be nested to create intricate hierarchical structures.
+*Constructive Solid Geometry (CSG)* is a modeling technique used to build complex shapes by combining simpler ones through boolean operations such as `union`, `fusion`, `intersection`, and `difference`.
+These operations define how the volumes of the input shapes interact—for example, by merging them or subtracting one from another.
+CSG operations can be nested to create intricate hierarchical structures.
 For usage details, see [guidelines.md](./guidelines.md#-4-constructive-solid-geometry-csg).

 <table width="100%">